MicheleTobias/OpenSourceCartography/README.md

 All items you add to your map composition have properties, just like this map item.
 If you add a scale bar or a legend, for example, you can change their appearance by selecting them and making changes to the Item Properties.

 At this point, you should have a map composition that has all the data (probably the country boundaries and the point locations, and perhaps the lines) and labels you want in your final map as well as any other items you want to add.
-It does not matter if your labels run off the page or collide with eachother, but make sure they are all showing.
+It does not matter if your labels run off the page or collide with each other, but make sure they are all showing.

 ![QGIS Print Composer](/Images/QGIS_6_MapComposer.PNG)